Books, Articles, and Other Media

 Appeared on the "Murderous Queens, A Lost Continent, & Swashbuckling Pirates: Truth & Fiction in History" panel with authors David King, Robert A. Prather, and Robert McCammon at the Southern Kentucky Book Festival, April 19, 2008.

-Appeared on the STARZ preview show The Take, episode 108 in October 2013, on the subject of piracy past and present, in regard to the film Captain Phillips and the forthcoming Black Sails series.
+Appeared on several STARZ preview shows and videos in 2013 and 2014, including The Take, episodes 108 and 109, on the subject of piracy past and present, in regard to the film Captain Phillips and the forthcoming Black Sails series, as well as Black Sails: An Inside Look and a few trivia videos as well.

 Commentator on "True Caribbean Pirates" television show and DVD, History Channel, 2006.